Current Session: September 2023

 - Please note: IDTC can not accept aggressive or reactive dogs in our classes.

-After successful completion of Beginner 1, dogs may move to Beyond Beginner 1 for more practice or directly to Beginner 2.
+After successful completion of Beginner 1, dogs should move to Beyond Beginner 1.

-Beyond Beginner 1 is a stepping stone class for dogs who recently graduated from Beginner 1 or Puppy Beginner and need more experience before entering Beginner 2.
+Beyond Beginner 1 is a stepping stone class for dogs who recently graduated from Beginner 1 or Puppy Beginner before entering Beginner 2.
 The exercises begun in Beginner 1 will be solidified and made more challenging through distractions, new variations, and fun games.
 We will also add some skills like stand and heeling that have practical application and prepare you for more advanced training.

 Beyond Beginner 1 is geared to help you and your dogs improve your skills and confidence in the following areas: